Set up a lean Branch Office Network without any Servers and DCs inside by using an IPSec S2S VPN Tunnel connected with the Headquarters Network

-With a dynamic route-based tunnel, I only need to configure one phase 2 tunnel on each sites which will be the transit network over all other subnets will be routed.
+By using a dynamic route-based tunnel, you only need to configure one phase 2 tunnel on each sites which will be the transit network over all other subnets will be routed.

-In contrast for the policy-based tunnel, I need to configure for each subnet in the headquarters network an phase 2 tunnel on both sites.
+In contrast, for the policy-based tunnel, I need to configure for each subnet in the headquarters network a phase 2 tunnel on both sites.

 Below you will find for both types a post how to configure the IPSec S2S VPN tunnel by using pfSense.

-We further need to configure the DHCP server on the router appliance in the branch office, to be sure that the clients get an IP for the subnet we route to our headquarters network.
+As we do not want to deploy any servers in the subnet from our branch office, we need to configure either the DHCP server daemon or if available the DHCP Relay daemon on the router appliance in the branch office, pfSense btw. supports both of them, to be sure that the clients get a valid IP for the subnet we route to our headquarters network.

-In this case the clients in the branch office can request the domain controllers from your network and will get logged on directly against one of the domain controllers into your headquarters network and group policies and network scripts will be applied.
+In that case the clients in the branch office can request and determine the domain controllers for your network and will get logged on directly against one of the domain controllers into your headquarters network and group policies and network scripts will be applied to the clients.

 How Clients locate a domain controller